-Please enjoy this article presented by Library Director and School Archivist Jerrica Crowder P’19.
+Please enjoy this article presented by Library Director and School Archivist Jerrica Blackey P’19.
 This second article focuses on student life and a few key figures in the school’s life from 1850-1884.

 Religious by nature, men and women of the mid-19th century wanted to stay close to God by studying the bible.
 New Hampton was proud of its Theological Department which produced many of the country’s profound ministers.
 Studies included natural theology, evidence of Christianity, scripture geography, and biblical archeology, to name a few.
 Many would return to the Institution as board members and, or, teachers.